CKMitchell3/Covid_Capitalism/README.md

 ![MC_oneyear_sim_plot.png](images/MC_oneyear_sim_plot.png)

-**Analysis**: The chart above illustrates that our normal-weighted portfolio returnsrange between 172.55% and 825.12%.
-This means that in 1000 tries, over the spanof one year’s worth of trading days, our forecasting algorithm predicts that theworst your portfolio can perform is a return of 172.55% on your investment.
+**Analysis**: The chart above illustrates that our normal-weighted portfolio returns range between 172.55% and 825.12%.
+This means that in 1000 tries, over the span of one year’s worth of trading days, our forecasting algorithm predicts that the worst our portfolio can perform is a return of 172.55% on our investment.

 ![MC_oneyear_dist_plot.png](images/MC_oneyear_dist_plot.png)